Gerrards Cross to Cookham walk

 30. If you intend having lunch at the Blackwood Arms, turn left at this road junction – Common Lane – and in 225 metres you come to the Blackwood Arms pub on your left-hand side.
 After lunch, turn left out of the pub and in 20 metres turn right through its car park onto a path, by a South Buckinghamshire District Council notice board, your initial direction 305°.
 Follow the public bridleway sign as the path winds through light woodland before coming out onto Littleworth Common.
 Keep ahead, now on a broad, grassy path.
 In 250 metres, having re-entered light woodland, you come out to the road junction, with Dorney Wood Road on your left-hand side.
 Now continue with the main directions as described in para.
 34 below.

 31. If you intend having lunch at the Jolly Woodman, ignore the fork to your left, and go straight on.
 In 15 metres ignore a bridleway to the right but in a further 95 metres [!] turn right down another bridleway with a gravel surface and in 70 metres bear left with the bridleway.
-After passing a large bungalow on your right you reach on your right the Jolly Woodman pub, the suggested lunchtime stop.
+After passing a large bungalow on your right you reach on your right the now CLOSED (2024) Jolly Woodman pub, which used to be the suggested lunchtime stop on this walk.

-32. Coming out of the pub door after lunch, go straight on along a bridleway opposite the front door, your direction 205°.
+32. Passing the pub premises on your right-hand side, keep ahead along a bridleway, your direction 205°.
 In 45 metres you come to a tarmac lane and turn right, your direction 265°.

 33. In 40 metres you come to the front gate of The Parish Church of St Anne, Dropmore , which is likely to be locked.
 Turn left here across the road, onto a path into the wood, between a wooden post to your left and a metal post on your right, your direction 170°.
 In 40 metres, at a cross paths T-junction go right, your direction 295° (turning left here onto the broad, grassy path will take you to the Blackwood Arms pub).